shivajshankar/batteryalert/README.md

 # Battery Alert System

 This project contains scripts to monitor and alert on battery status in Windows 10.
+It will send an alert notification to Windows notification panel (bottom right of your screen) if battery charge is > 50% so that you can switch off the powersupply.
+If you are using a laptop or desktop where the power cord does not have a grounding pin, then you are at risk of the voltage induced into you due to the laptop always being charged and without proper grounding.
+Hence, its always better to work on a laptop that is charged and power point switched off.

 ## Prerequisites
 - Windows 10